-There’s no more exquisite fruit of the sea than the oyster.
-Served in its own little cup of sea essence, its raw delicacy outshines the brilliance of any chef’s invention.
-Oysters scintillate best when paired with wines that also boast a bright mineral-tinged edge.
+There’s no more exquisite and mysterious expression of the sea than the oyster.
+Served in its own little cup of sea essence, its raw delicacy dims the brilliance of any chef’s invention by comparison.
+Oysters scintillating sea flavors will always sing best when paired with wines that also boast a bright mineral-tinged edge.
 Good choices include a steely Sancerre, flinty cold-climate Chardonnay, or sparkling wine produced in the méthode traditionnelle (fermented in the bottle).
 Other good oyster-pairings include a dry Rosé or even a Belgian-style Saison (farmhouse-style) beer with a spicy-citrusy character.

 The oyster’s complex salinity is nicely highlighted by the acidity in certain sauces.
 The most famous of which is the mignonette.
 This classic oyster condiment is simply a combination of minced shallots, cracked pepper, and vinegar.

 For great Bay Area cooked oysters, seek out the Oysters Bingo served at Cindy’s Backstreet Kitchen in St. Helena.
-Chef Pawlcyn’s riff on Oysters Rockefeller is truly inspired, topping the boysterously beautiful bivalves with spinach, asiago cheese, garlic, and cognac and then broiling them ever-so-briefly so they arrive all golden-browned and bubbling to your table.
+Chef Cindy Pawlcyn’s version of Oysters Rockefeller is truly inspired.
+She tops the boysterously beautiful bivalves with spinach, Asiago cheese, garlic, and cognac and then flash-broils them so they arrive all golden-browned and bubbling to your table.

 What can awaken less consciousness of warm affection than an oyster?